 Historical exhibits in the Acropolis Museum - credits: serkan senturk/Shutterstock.com

-Greece has a vast history extending from prehistory up until today!
-The numerous museums in the country can offer you the chance to dive into its history.
+Greece has a vast history extending from prehistory up until today, which is apparent in the numerous museums in the country.
 Wander around some important archaeological sites and see artifacts that profoundly influenced and shaped Western civilization.
 When looking at a marvelous statue of some 2500 years old, you might feel the impulse of touching the exhibited artifact or the ruins you are surrounded by.
 Never, ever do that!
-Most of the artifacts on display in museums are unique and quite ancient, therefore, they need much attention and protection.
+Most of the artifacts on display in museums are unique and ancient, therefore, they need much attention and protection.
 Touch deteriorates or even corrodes the surfaces of artifacts, hence, always follow the signs telling you not to touch or not to use flash photography.
 If you‘re not sure what to do, you can always ask a staff member to help you.